What is a guardian ad litem? What is the GAL’s role? Who pays for the GAL?

 In representing the best interests of the children, the GAL may negotiate settlements, conduct formal and informal discovery, hire experts, interview witnesses, investigate whether there has been violence or abuse between parents, comment on proposed parenting plans or any stipulation or mediation agreement reached by the parties and participate in all court proceedings.
 Either party may request a status hearing before the court on the actions taken and work performed by the GAL any time after 120 days from the GAL’s appointment.

 The GAL will meet with both parents, usually separately and in the GAL’s office.
 The GAL will generally meet with your child.
 The GAL will decide when and where to meet with your child, which could be in the GAL’s office, each parent’s home, or another location.
+The child's input will be only one factor for the GAL to consider.
+It gives the child a voice, not a choice, in the outcome.

 Because the GAL is an attorney, the GAL investigates facts that are relevant to the issues in your case.
 Much of the investigation is called “informal discovery,” which is conducted through interviews with each parent, the child, or other people with significant information.
 You may also be asked to sign a release authorizing the GAL to review relevant records, such as school, medical, or mental health records.